henry2004y/Batsrus.jl/README.md

 | IDL    | 6.00   | 6.18   | 6.08      |
 | MATLAB | 6.67   | 16.02  | 10.60     |

+For dynamic languages, the first time when function gets executed is usually the also the slowest.

 ## Author

 * **Hongyang Zhou** - *Initial work* - [henry2004y](https://github.com/henry2004y)